 Because auto insurance is a requirement in all states, certain states make it easier for those with lower income to obtain it if they have good driving records.

-California once again serves as an example with its low cost auto insurance program.
+California once again serves as an example with its low-cost auto insurance program.
 The overall goal of the program is to decrease the amount of uninsured drivers in the state.
 It does that by helping to make auto insurance as affordable as possible.
-To be eligible for the program at all, you must have a good driving record.

 Other factors that make you qualified for the program include your household income and the value of your vehicle when you bought it.
 You must also live in a county that participates in the program.